 Nonetheless, Hamilton College concluded that a curriculum vitae as a convicted felon with a history of dalliances with terrorism and a long record of support for militant tactics was not grounds for Susan Rosenberg’s disqualification from a teaching post.
 “If the administration cannot see the contradiction between this hire and the clearly stated mission of the college to foster scholarship and ‘academic excellence,’ then God help us all,” said Robert Paquette.
 “Perhaps if Hitler were alive, he could get a job here, too, so that he could offer us his ‘unique perspective’ on German history as ‘a writer and an activist.’”
 That the college should toe the leftwing line on Rosenberg came as no surprise to Professor Steve Goldberg.
 “If this were a terrorist on the Right, a Terry Nichols or someone of his ilk, they would of course never allow it.
 If it’s a terrorist on the Left, then it’s excusable,” said Goldberg.
 “Then everything is excusable.”

-This profile is adapted from the article “Terrorist Teacher” written by Jacob Laksin and published by FrontPageMagazine.com on December 2, 2004.
+Much of this profile is adapted from the article “Terrorist Teacher” written by Jacob Laksin and published by FrontPageMag.com on December 2, 2004.